 I met my wife through her cousin and we married and had 6 children; 2 were still-born.
-We now have 9 grandchildren!
-Most of them are living in New York and Pennsylvania.
+We now have 10 grandchildren and 2 great grandchildren!
+Most of them are living in New York, Florida and Pennsylvania.

-In 1987 I was ordained a deacon for the Diocese of Brooklyn and served in four parishes until 2002, when we relocated to Florida.
+After 4 years of training, on April 25th, 198,7 I was ordained a deacon for the Diocese of Brooklyn and served in four parishes until 2002, when we relocated to Florida.
 Mainly because we couldn’t afford to live in NYC and for my wife’s health, she needed a home of her own.
-She has ‘end stage kidney failure’ and is expected to go on dialysis soon.
+She had ‘end stage kidney failure’ and was expected to go on dialysis.
 Our daughter helped us buy the condo and answered my prayers that we could have our own home.
 Blessed be God forever!

 Marianne, my spouse of 52 years has gone to the Lord!
 On August 9th, after 3 weeks in the hospital, after suffering a stroke and a series of cardiac arrests, she was placed in a hospice for one day.
 We buried her on August 14, 2013, at Queen of Peace cemetery.
 Her long illness and suffering is over and now she is in peace.
 I’m sure Marianne is in heaven praying for us!
 She was a good Catholic woman, who did a lot for the unborn since the very beginning of the Pro-Life cause.
 She went to the March For Life every year, dragging our kids, and me along.
 She also went on bus trips to Albany, New York, to speak with our legislators about being pro-life and ending abortion.
 Marianne did many other “Good Works” for the Lord and helped many people in her charity.
 I miss her and will be so happy to join her in heaven when it’s my time!!!
 May her soul and all the souls of the faithful departed rest in peace+